changminbark/golms/README.md

 ## Prerequisites
 Make sure to have the following:
 - go
-- LLM models downloaded in a directory ~/LLMs
+- LLM models downloaded in a directory ~/golms/mlx_lm OR golms/ollama
 - Model Servers downloaded

 ### Default: Uses cache, ignores vendor/